I wrote about how to create a dual language static HTML website earlier.

 The third option is to use the WPML plugin, which is a premium (paid) plugin.

-This, to my mind, is the best option if high quality translations are important, and here’s why: while this plugin does offer machine translations, it also enables you to manage a pool of professional human translators.
-As a result, the quality of the translations is good.
+This is the best option if high quality translations are important, and here’s why: while this plugin does offer machine translations, it also enables you to manage a pool of professional human translators.
+As a result, the quality of the translations is excellent.